Go out and enjoy some sunshine!

 Three decades later, a lack of vitamin D, normally produced by the skin’s exposure to sunlight, was identified as the cause of Rickets, a disorder that weakens and softens the bones.
 In the 1950s, Eastern European researchers began publishing case reports “soft” laser light helped relieve arthritis pain with Endre Mester of Hungary demonstrating the first early tests of laser phototherapy.

 Then in the early 1990s, NASA conducted a study using LED light, specifically to figure out how to help plants grow in space.
 The result was a new understanding of how light interacted with biology.
-Research soon turned to understanding light’s effect on animal and human cells, with astounding results.
+Research soon turned to understand light’s effect on animal and human cells, with astounding results.

 “In space, the weightless environment slows cellular growth, in part because it depends on gravity.
 NASA research examined the use of light to penetrate deep into tissues and found it stimulated cell growth and promoted healing in zero-G environments.